shahsaumil2001/swift-localization/README.md

 # Swift-Localization #

-swift-localization is a payment application that showcases various app language support and switching between each other.
-The application has the ability to save the preferred language.
+Swift-Localization is a payment application that demonstrates comprehensive multi-language compatibility by allowing users to move between app languages easily.
+The app also includes the functionality to save the user's preferred language for a personalized and consistent experience.

 https://github.com/user-attachments/assets/8b90f33a-38c1-4b9b-bf66-3fba6fbed247